dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 [As discussed in the Ghost-type section](#gengar---now-you-see-me-now-you-dont), Gengar hits very hard and gets hit very hard in return.
-This holds true as a Poison-type attacker, boasting only slightly lower DPS (1% less than a **Double-Ghost Moveset**).
+This holds true as a Poison-type attacker, boasting only slightly lower `*[DPS]: Damage Per Second` (1% less than a **Double-Ghost Moveset**).
 If you have a good Gengar, you should already know to give it Ghost-type moves, but if you have a full team of Pokemon better than it (minus keeping one to Mega Evolve), then maybe you can give it new life with **Sludge Bomb**, however rarely it may be used.

 ### Roserade - Why so Toxic?
 ![Roserade](https://img.pokemondb.net/sprites/home/normal/roserade.png)